 Yes, an Applicant (or Controlling Entity) that is a depository institution may list year over year increases in deposits with a maturity of 12 months or greater (e.g. Certificates of Deposit) in Table E1.
 As there is no clear category in the Table E1 for this capital, Applicants are instructed to enter it in the “below market rate loans” category.
 The dollar amount listed in each year should equal the net increase in deposit instruments with a maturity of 12 months or greater over the course of the calendar year (e.g. Balance of deposits with a maturity of 12 months or greater at the end of the calendar year, less balance of deposits with a maturity of 12 months or greater at the beginning of the calendar year).

 If the Applicant is including net increase in deposits as a source of capital raised in Table E1, it should clearly explain in the narrative response to Question 34 how this information was included in Table E1.
-Please be aware that Table E1 may only include information for theControlling Entity, if the Applicant has designated a Controlling Entity and is using Controlling Entity information for Table D1 and Exhibit B.
+Please be aware that Table E1 may only include information for the

+Controlling Entity, if the Applicant has designated a Controlling Entity and is using

+Controlling Entity information for Table D1 and Exhibit B.

 When should an Applicant complete Table E2 versus Table E3?